MediaComem/biosentiers-server/README.md

 * `SECRET`- The secret key used to sign authentication tokens (should be at least 100 characters long).
 * `BCRYPT_COST` - Key expansion iteraction count of the [bcrypt algorithm](https://en.wikipedia.org/wiki/Bcrypt)
                   (this is actually a power of 2 of the number of iterations).
 Defaults to `10`.
+* `INSTALLATION_AUTH_THRESHOLD` - The amount of time (in milliseconds) that local device clocks are allowed to differ from the server's for app installation authentication.
+Defaults to `300000` (5 minutes).
+* `INSTALLATION_AUTH_ALGORITHM` - The hashing algorithm used when calculating the HMAC for app installation authentication.
+                                  Defaults to `sha512`.
 * `LOG_LEVEL` - The minimum severity of messages to logged.
                 Available levels are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL`.
                 If the level is set to `WARN`, for example, only `WARN`, `ERROR` and `FATAL` messages will be logged.
-                Defaults to `TRACE` in the development and test environments, `INFO` in the production environment.
+                Defaults to `TRACE` in the development environment, `INFO` in the production environment and `WARN` in the test environment.

 ### Mailer options

 E-mails are sent by the server for some workflows, e.g. when users register.

+* `MAIL_HTML` - Whether to send HTML as well as plain text e-mails.
+Defaults to `false`.
 * `SMTP_ENABLED` - Whether to send e-mails.
 Defaults to `true`.
 * `SMTP_HOST` - The host of the SMTP server.
 * `SMTP_PORT` - The port of the SMTP server.